-- 2.1 The preparation of the Statement of Accounts is governed by the Account and Audit Regulations (2015), in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2018-19, issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) known as the Code.
-The Code is compliant with the International Financial Reporting Standards (IFRS) framework, which is a set of constantly evolving accounting rules used internationally to support the formation of financial statements in the private and public sector.
+- 2.1 The preparation of the Statement of Accounts is governed by the Account and Audit Regulations (2015), in accordance with the Code of Practice on Local Authority Accounting in the United Kingdom 2020-21, issued by the Chartered Institute of Public Finance and Accountancy (CIPFA) known as the Code. - 2.2 The Code is compliant with the International Financial Reporting Standards (IFRS) framework, which is a set of constantly evolving accounting rules used internationally to support the formation of financial statements in the private and public sector.
 This evolving state means that new accounting standards are formed on a regular basis along with re-interpretations of existing standards.
 Each year the Code is updated with additional technical requirements based on CIPFA's interpretation of these new and amended standards and the dates that these should be introduced to local authority accounts.
-As a result the accounting policies are reviewed annually to ensure that they remain current and relevant. - 2.2 Audit Committee members will be aware that under Section 151 of the Local Government Act 1972, the Chief Finance Officer is charged with the proper administration of the Group's financial affairs and as such must select suitable accounting policies and make judgements and estimates that are reasonable and prudent.
-The requirement to close down the accounts earlier highlights that the Audit Committee should have an opportunity to consider these accounting policies, the critical judgements and the major sources of estimation uncertainty that are going to be applied to the accounts in advance of their publication with the draft accounts.
+As a result the accounting policies are reviewed annually to ensure that they remain current and relevant.

+- 2.3 Following the UK's withdrawal from the remit of the EU-endorsement framework, the Code will be based on standards adopted for UK application under the terms of the International Accounting Standards and European Public Limited-Liability Company (Amendment etc.) (EU Exit) Regulations 2019. - 2.4 Under Section 151 of the Local Government Act 1972, the Chief Finance Officer is charged with the proper administration of the Group's financial affairs and as such must select suitable accounting policies and make judgements and estimates that are reasonable and prudent.
+In recent years the requirement to close down the accounts earlier highlights that the Audit Committee should have an opportunity to consider these accounting policies, the critical judgements and the major sources of estimation uncertainty that are going to be applied to the accounts in advance of their publication with the draft accounts.

-3. THE ACCOUNTING POLICIES FOR 2018-19
+3. THE ACCOUNTING POLICIES FOR 2020-21

 3.1 The Group's accounting policies are the specific principles, conventions, rules and practices that are applied in preparing and presenting the annual Statement of Accounts.
 The policies have to be disclosed as a note within the annual accounts and are presented as the first note to the main accounting statements.
-The proposed accounting policies are included at Appendix A with any changes highlighted.
+The proposed accounting policies are included at Appendix A with any changes highlighted (grey).